If you use a crock pot often, like I do, then at some point you’ve probably wondered “can you put aluminum foil in a crock pot?”

 - You use certain seasonings in your cooking

-As a side note: aluminum foil is thin, and pieces could also get teared off and mixed in with your food.
+As a side note: aluminum foil is thin, and pieces could also get torn off and mixed in with your food.
 I’ve eaten foil dinners on camping trips enough times to know that accidentally getting a piece of foil in your mouth isn’t pleasant.

 3. Does a Crock Pot Make it Worse?

-And now, if we go back to thinking about our crock pots, you may notice that you could potentially be hitting all 3 of the leaching factors (from the previous section) when using a slow cooker.
+If we go back to thinking about our crock pots, you may notice that you could potentially be hitting all 3 of the leaching factors (from the previous section) when using a slow cooker.

 As a result, I think it’s fair to conclude, that if you cook with aluminum foil in your crock pot, some of that aluminum will leach into your meal.